StudioEtrange/go-basher/README.md

 }
 ```

-Here is our `main.bash` file, the actual heart of the program:
+Here is our `example.bash` file, the actual heart of the program:

 ```bash
 main() {